-Narayanan Pisharath Chief Financial Officer Auditors' report on the reformatted standalone statement of assets and liabilities as at March 31, 2021, 2020 and 2019, reformatted standalone statements of profit and loss and reformatted standalone cash flows statement for the each of the years ended March 31, 2021, 2020 and 2019 of Indel Money Limited (collectively, the "Reformatted Standalone Financial Statements")
+Auditors' report on the reformatted standalone statement of assets and liabilities for the financial years ended March 31, 2021 and 2020, reformatted standalone statements of profit and loss and reformatted standalone cash flows statement for each of the years ended March 31, 2021 and 2020 of Indel Money Limited (collectively, the "Reformatted Standalone Financial Statements")

-The Board of Directors Indel Money Limited (Formerly known as Indel Money Private Limited) Office no. 301, Floor No.3, Sai Arcade, N.S.
+The Board of Directors Indel Money Limited Office no. 301, Floor No.3, Sai Arcade, N.S.
 Road, Mulund West, Mumbai 400080